rickellis/Astro/README.md

     var times = A.get.sunTimes(new Date, lat, lon)

-    //  Takes the following arguments:
+Takes the following arguments:

-    //      object: A Javascript date object.
+    object: A Javascript date object.
-    //      integer: Latitude
+    integer: Latitude
-    //      integer: Longitude
+    integer: Longitude
-    //      integer: Optional height above sea level, in meters
+    integer: Optional height above sea level, in meters

-    //
-    //  Returns an object with:
+Returns an object containing:

-    //  {
+    {
-    //      sunrise: Sunrise time in Unix
+        sunrise: Sunrise time in Unix
-    //      transit: The length of time the sun is above the horizon, in seconds
+        transit: The length of time the sun is above the horizon, in seconds
-    //      sunset: Sunset time in Unix
+        sunset: Sunset time in Unix
-    //  }
+    }

 ---